-You may find a copy of our privacy notice at www.middevonmedicalpractice.co.uk or a copy may be provided on request.
+You may find a copy of our privacy notice at www.middevonmedicalpractice.co.uk or there is a copy displayed at each of our surgeries alternatively or a copy may be provided on request.

 We regularly review our privacy policy and any updates will be published on our website to reflect the changes.
 The policy is reviewed on an annual basis.